seas-cs32/chap01/README.md

 `ale03c.py`: code that illustrates the use of a with-as statement.

+`ale05[ab].py`: codes that go with steps 1 and 2 of ALE #5,
+which talks about how to use the while-condition.

 `txts`: Directory containing plaintext stories (i.e., `[title].txt`) and the output you should produce from the different solution scripts you write (i.e., `[title]-soln*.py`).